PunitSalian/C---STL-libraries/README.md

 input: [LAX -> SFO, DCA -> LAX, SEA -> DCA, SFO -> JFK]
 output: SEA -> DCA -> LAX -> SFO -> JFK

+6]Permutation of a given string

-6]Search,Insert,delete a string in a dictionary.
+7]Search,Insert,delete a string in a dictionary.

-7]Given two binary trees, check if the first tree is subtree of the second one.
+8]Given two binary trees, check if the first tree is subtree of the second one.
 A subtree of a tree T is a tree S consisting of a node in T and all of its descendants in T. The subtree corresponding to the root node is the entire tree; the subtree corresponding to any other node is called a proper subtree.